 Have you ever looked at your water bill and thought "There is no way I could have used that much water."
-This might be a reason to locate and read your water meter.
-You might be interested in just how much water you use in a day.
-Another reason is to check for leaks.
-Here are some hints to help you find and read your water meter:
+This is a great reason to locate and read your water meter, which records how much water is used on your property.

 Don't cover the meter box

 In searching for your meter box, you may discover that you are unable to locate it because it is covered by grass, rocks, vegetation, construction materials, etc. It is very important to make sure that the meter box lid is uncovered and visible at all times.
 This will ensure accurate reads.
 Also, do not plant vegetation next to the meter.
 This will help to keep debris and roots from entering the meter box and possibly damaging the meter or the water line.

 How to read the meter and check for a leak

 Most homes in the Town of Gilbert will have an Invensys, Metron, Sensus, or IPERL meter.